 At what age do senior golfers typically move up to the forward tees?

 Senior golfers typically move up to the forward tees when they feel that they would benefit from the shorter yardage and easier play.
-Age is not necessarily the determining factor, but rather playing ability and clubhead speed.
+Age is not necessarily the determining factor, but rather playing ability and clubhead speed with each of your golf clubs.

 What is the difference between the blue and championship tees?